 Blog:Discoverability, Semantic Markup & Accessibility

 eye candy of the UI).
-Then, as I start exploring, I find it painfully hard to either find information, or when I do find what I'm looking for, it took three (3) to several more clicks than necessary because, for instance, seemingly important content was hidden behind some tertiary navigation link.
+Then, as I start exploring, I find it painfully hard to either find information.
+When I do find what I'm looking for, it usually takes three (3) or more clicks than should be necessary.
 People that rely on screen readers to navigate may share similar frustrations when visiting such websites, particularly if such sites lack semantic markup in addition to poor navigation.

 I'm a big proponent of inclusive, people- and System- centered design and solutions, not just with the digital products and user experiences I have the opportunity to work on and create, but in my daily life.

-Search icon () that if users select it, it will bring up such a search tool to look for other posts by title and or keywords.
+Search icon () that if users select it, it will bring up a search tool allowing users to look for other posts by title and or keywords.
 The shortkey command to activate this tool are the

 shift + s keys at the same time.